HagenSR/StatisticsDocumentation/docsrc/_build/html/_sources/simpleLinearRegression.rst.txt

    T = \frac{b_1}{s/\sqrt{S_{XX}}}

 Which follows a t-distribution with v = n – 2.
-Since we are testing against a two-sided alternative (Ha: 𝛽_1 ≠ 0), we will reject the null hypothesis if:
+Since we are testing against a two-sided alternative ( :math:`Ha: 𝛽_1` ≠ 0), we will reject the null hypothesis if:

 .. math::

    |T| > t_{\alpha/2}

 Interpreting the results of this hypothesis test.
-If we reject H0: 𝛽_1 = 0, then we conclude that the relationship between X an Y is linear and that X does contribute information to the prediction of Y. (The linear model is useful).
+If we reject :math:`H0: 𝛽_1` = 0, then we conclude that the relationship between X an Y is linear and that X does contribute information to the prediction of Y. (The linear model is useful).
-If we do not reject H0: 𝛽_1 = 0, there is no linear relationship between X and Y. Changing X has little impact on changes in Y. (X does not contribute information to the prediction of Y)
+If we do not reject :math:`𝛽_1` = 0, there is no linear relationship between X and Y. Changing X has little impact on changes in Y. (X does not contribute information to the prediction of Y)

 **Example**